 Interdisciplinary curriculum involves using the knowledge view and curricular approach that consciously applies methodology and language from more than one discipline to examine a central theme, issue, problem, topic, or experience.

-By interweaving content that is current, relevant, personal, and connected, interdisciplinary curriculum connects the curriculum from various subjects (i.e. Math, English, Science, art, etc), relying not on the linear and reductionist teaching methods but instead using topics, themes, and "Big Questions" to deliver curriculum.
-Our Integrated model allows much more content to be delivered in a shorter period of time, while overlaying skills to provide a much more synergistic result.
+By interweaving content that is current, relevant, personal, and connected, interdisciplinary curriculum focuses on various subjects (i.e. Math, English, Science, art, etc), through a "topic" and "theme" based system.
+It focuses on big questions.
+This is the opposite of the typical linear and reductionist teaching methods.
+Our integrated model allows much more content to be delivered ina shorter period of time, while overlaying skills to provide a much more synergistic result

-The solutions required in today's world call for kids who can see the big picture.
-Our current "schooling" still siloes subjects separately, in a fragmented and disconnected way, and still we wonder why students are disengaged and craving relevance.
-Teachers too long for something that can connect the learning and allow their students to see why it matters.
+Our current "schooling" still siloes subjects separately, in a fragmented and disconnected way, and yet we still wonder why students are disengaged and craving relevance.
+Many teachers also seek a more dynamic and meaningful model.

 Integration creates synergy, and a system characterized by synergy, where the whole is often greater than the sum of its parts, is both more efficient and more effective in fulfilling its purpose.
-Because the relationship among the elements add value to the whole, an eduction system founded on integration of subject matter - and in paticular, the curriculum - is essential and creates synergy in learning.
-Each aspect of the curriculum (defined again by ther systems purpose), is connected with the other to create synergy and better fulfill its purpose.
-In addition to a connected curriculum, students, teachers, methodologies, and delivery (through physical and digital platforms) all play a vital role, and each aspect must be carefully considered, not just for its own merits, but for how it interacts with all the other connected elements to create optimal results.
+Becuase the relationship among the elements adds value to the whole, an educations system founded on integration of subject matter is essential.

 We bring together the best in methodologies to create an optimal learning experience